SEO: Create search engine-friendly content, add ALT tags

 There are some areas of a web page that are important and will "call out" to the search engines what the main topic of the page is.
 A good plan when creating a page is to keep it topic focused by integrating your keywords into different places such as the:

 - Page Title

 - Special formatting such as bolding or italicizing

 - Throughout the written content

 - In text links

-Writing title, description and keywords tags
+Writing a title, description and keywords tags

-Each of these meta tags; title, description and keywords tags, can be added to your site by clicking Page > Metadata.
+Each of these meta tags; title, description, and keywords tags, can be added to your site by clicking Page > Metadata.